Skip to main content

 Last updated: March 22, 2026

-A good fit for students who want accessible admissions and families who need the lowest possible cost. graduation rate is below 40%; freshman retention is below 65%. generous financial aid cuts net price well below sticker; 75% of students receive Pell Grants — strong access mission.
+A good fit for students who want accessible admissions and families looking for lower cost. no major red flags in the data. generous financial aid cuts net price well below sticker; 66% of students receive Pell Grants — strong access mission.

 Accept